Oklahoma State Cowboys and Cowgirls

 The Oklahoma State Cowboys and Cowgirls are the intercollegiate athletic teams that represent Oklahoma State University, located in Stillwater.
 The program's mascot is a cowboy named Pistol Pete.
 Oklahoma State participates at the National Collegiate Athletic Association (NCAA)'s Division I Football Bowl Subdivision (FBS) as a member of the Big 12 Conference.
 The university's current athletic director is Chad Weiberg, who replaced the retiring Mike Holder on July 1, 2021.
-In total, Oklahoma State has 52 NCAA team national titles, which ranks fifth in most NCAA team national championships.
-These national titles have come in wrestling (34), golf (11), basketball (2), baseball (1), and cross country (4).
+Oklahoma State has won 56 national championships, including 54 NCAA team national titles, which ranks sixth in most NCAA team national championships.
+These national titles have come in wrestling (34), golf (12), cross country (5), basketball (2), and baseball (1), and the Cowboys also claim non-NCAA national titles in football (1) and equestrian (1).
+In addition, Oklahoma State athletes have won 183 individual national titles.

+Oklahoma State fields 18 varsity teams, 9 each for men and women.
+Notably, following Vanderbilt's reinstatement of women's volleyball for fall 2025, OK State is the only power conference member without a women's volleyball team.

 Athletics history and tradition

 Prior to 1957, Oklahoma State University was known as Oklahoma A&M. As was common with most land-grant schools, its teams were known for many years as the Aggies, though they were sometimes also called the Tigers.
 However, in 1923, A&M was looking for a new mascot to replace its pet tiger (the inspiration behind the school colors of orange and black).
 A group of students saw famed cowboy Frank Eaton leading the Armistice Day parade.
 He was approached to see if he would be interested in being the model for the new mascot, and he agreed.
-The caricature acquired the nickname "Pistol Pete."
+The caricature adopted his nickname "Pistol Pete".